La Máscara: La Máscara (2005–2017)

-On January 22, 2011, La Máscara made his Japanese debut, when he took part in the Fantastica Mania 2011 weekend, co-promoted by CMLL and New Japan Pro-Wrestling in Tokyo.
-During the first night, he teamed with Tiger Mask in a tag team match, where they were defeated by Dragón Rojo, Jr. and Tomohiro Ishii.
-The following night, he, Máscara Dorada and La Sombra successfully defended the CMLL World Trios Championship against La Ola Amarilla (Okumura, Tetsuya Naito and Yujiro Takahashi).
-In April 2011, La Máscara began feuding with the WWE bound Averno, which led to CMLL booking the two to face each other in a Mask vs. Mask Lucha de Apuesta on June 17.
-On June 17 at Juicio Final, La Máscara picked up the biggest win of his career by defeating Averno two falls to one and forcing him to unmask himself.
+In April 2011, La Máscara began feuding with the WWE-bound Averno, which led to CMLL booking the two to face each other in a Mask vs. Mask Lucha de Apuestas on June 17 at Juicio Final ("Final Judgment"), where La Máscara picked up the biggest win of his career by defeating Averno two falls to one, forcing him to unmask himself.
 Afterwards, La Máscara and Averno continued their rivalry, building up to another singles match on July 4, where Averno successfully defended the NWA World Historic Middleweight Championship.
 On July 15, La Generación Dorada lost the CMLL World Trios Championship to Los Hijos del Averno (Averno, Ephesto and Mephisto).
 After La Máscara pinned Averno in a six-man tag team match on July 22, the two agreed to another match for the NWA World Historic Middleweight Championship on July 29, where Averno was again able to retain the title.
-La Máscara and Averno faced each other again on September 9 in the second round of the Universal Championship tournament, where Averno once again was victorious.
-On November 22, La Máscara defeated Averno to win the NWA World Historic Middleweight Championship.
-He would go on to lose the title to Volador Jr. on February 14, 2012.
-On January 18, 2013, La Máscara returned to Japan to take part in the three-day Fantastica Mania 2013 event.
-During the first night, he teamed with Máscara Dorada and Máximo in a six-man tag team match, where they were defeated by Taichi, Taka Michinoku and Volador Jr. During the second night, he, Hiroshi Tanahashi and Rush were defeated in a six-man tag team match by Kazuchika Okada, Rey Escorpión and Volador Jr. During the third and final night, La Máscara successfully defended the Mexican National Light Heavyweight Championship against Volador Jr. La Máscara was once again forced to team up with Averno, for the 2013 Torneo Nacional de Parejas Increibles, just like he was for the 2012 tournament.
-The team worked together without too many problems in the first round as they defeated the team of El Hijo de Fantasma and El Felino, but stumbled in the second round as they lost to eventual tournament winners La Sombra and Volador Jr. On April 7, La Máscara returned to New Japan Pro-Wrestling at Invasion Attack, where he and Valiente unsuccessfully challenged Tama Tonga and El Terrible for the CMLL World Tag Team Championship.
-On June 30, La Máscara, Rush and Titán defeated Los Invasores (Kráneo, Mr. Águila and Psicosis) to win the Mexican National Trios Championship.
+On September 9, La Máscara lost to Averno in the second round of the Universal Championship tournament.
+On November 22, La Máscara defeated Averno to win the NWA World Historic Middleweight Championship, but lost it to Volador Jr. on February 14, 2012.
+La Máscara was once again forced to team up with Averno for the following year's Torneo Nacional de Parejas Increibles.
+The team worked together without too many problems in the first round, defeating El Hijo de Fantasma and El Felino, but stumbled in the second round as they lost to eventual winners La Sombra and Volador Jr. On June 30, La Máscara, Rush and Titán defeated Los Invasores (Kráneo, Mr. Águila and Psicosis) to win the Mexican National Trios Championship.
 On August 13, La Máscara lost the Mexican National Light Heavyweight Championship to Mephisto.
 On October 18, La Máscara and Rush were awarded the CMLL World Tag Team Championship, when Rey Bucanero, one half of the previous champions, was unable to defend the title due to an injury.
-On February 18, 2014, La Máscara, Rush and Titán lost the Mexican National Trios Championship to La Peste Negra (El Felino, Mr. Niebla and Negro Casas).
-On June 13, La Máscara and Rush lost the CMLL World Tag Team Championship to Negro Casas and Shocker.
+On February 18, 2014, La Máscara, Rush and Titán lost the Mexican National Trios Championship to La Peste Negra (Felino, Mr. Niebla and Negro Casas).
+On June 13, La Máscara and Rush lost the CMLL World Tag Team Championship to Casas and Shocker.